makinacorpus/django_pyoidc/docs/how-to.rst

 First, if you don't already have a Python module holding OIDC related code in your project, create a file named ``oidc.py`` next to your settings.

-Add in those two functions :
+Add in those two functions:

 .. code-block:: python